 Additional information Scenario details Supervisor clients configuration 1 workgroup queue with default supervisor queue attributes.
 Change to a different queue every 5-10 minutes 200 Agent statistics: 200 Agents with 10 statistics each The 10 statistics are the same for all agents however, each supervisor will monitor different stats randomly chosen from current period and current shift.
 Watch all statistics on one workgroup.
 Change to different workgroup every 5-10 minutes.
 One workgroup directory watch with user status.
 Change to different workgroup every 5-10 minutes.
-One Time In Status alert with On Call Status from 30-60 seconds on one workgroup 100 Agent Statistic Alerts (20 agents X 5 stats X 1 range), non-time based 60 Workgroup Statistic Alerts (3 workgroups X 10 stats X 2 ranges) Approximately ten time-based and 50 non-time-based alerts Send client memo to workgroup members on six of the statistics Additional scenario details 25 workgroups, 100 active members each, one workgroup per user 20 CPS (All inbound ACD), recorded, with a max of 3800-4000 calls On Call status and Follow Up enabled in the workgroups Exchange 2010, Outlook Client 2010, Oracle 11gR2
+161 Alerts per supervisor One Time In Status alert with On Call Status from 30-60 seconds on one workgroup 100 Agent Statistic Alerts (20 agents X 5 stats X 1 range), non-time based 60 Workgroup Statistic Alerts (3 workgroups X 10 stats X 2 ranges) Approximately ten time-based and 50 non-time-based alerts Additional scenario 25 workgroups, 100 active members each, one workgroup per user 20 CPS (All inbound ACD), recorded, with a max of 3800-4000 calls uctalls On Call status and Follow Up enabled in the workgroups Exchange 2010, Outlook Client 2010, Oracle 11gR2